SImplordseele/Dungeon_Adventure/README.md

 # Prerequisites

+*If you want to debug and play in Visual Studio*:

 -   You need to download SDL2 libraries as I mentioned above and install them in Visual Studio.
 [Here](https://visualstudio.microsoft.com/fr/downloads/) is the link to download Visual Studio.
 -   This is a link leading to a youtube video about how to install SDL2 in Visual Studio.
 Click [here](https://www.youtube.com/watch?v=UgJadfInqyo&ab_channel=Th%C3%A0nhAnOfficial).